dantenetwork/cross-chain-demo/README.md

 # cross-chain-demo

 This `repo` is for demos with the development of Dante Network.
+This is a "Nightly" branch for development.
+New features will be published here as soon as we make progresses.

 ## Currently
 Currently, the demo smart contract to test the `service expression protocol` used for basic communication between different chains, including cross-chain message delivering and cross-chain contract invocations.